-- 1. Fill one bucket with cleaning solution. - 2.
-Mop the solution over no more than one fourth of the floor.
+- 1. Fill one bucket with soap and water. - 2.
+Mop the soap and water over no more than one fourth of the floor.
 Agitate with mop or scrubbing machine. - 3.
-Pick up the solution with wet pickup or mop. - 4.
+Pick up the soap and water with wet pickup or mop. - 4.
 Rinse the floor with clear water and pick it up with a machine or mop. - 5.
 Rinse a second time and pick it up with wet pickup or mop. - 6.
-Do the rest of the room in the same way, finishing up near the door.
-Never use the rinse mop in the cleaning solution.
+Do the rest of the room in the same way, finishing near the door.

+Never use the rinse mop in the soap and water.
 When finished with the cleaning operation each day.
 Wash your mops thoroughly and hang them up to dry.
-Do not let excessive water stay on floor for too long a period of time; this may cause seepage through the tight joints and loosen the tile.
+Do not let excessive water stay on floor for too long a period; this may cause seepage through the tight joints and loosen the tile.
 For any problems arising, consult your head custodian.